weblucas/okvis_ros_mesh_mapping/README.md

 ---

-Below this point, you can find the original okvis documentation.
+Below this point, you can find the original okvis ros documentation.

-Original OKVIS - README                        {#mainpage}
+Original OKVIS ROS - README                        {#mainpage}
 ======

 Welcome to OKVIS: Open Keyframe-based Visual-Inertial SLAM.